bensadeh/circumflex/README.md

 #### YC-funded startups
 [Twice a year](https://www.ycombinator.com/companies/), Y Combinator funds start-ups through its accelerator program.
-YC-funded startups are written in the following format:
+YC-funded startups are referred to in the following format:

 ```
 [Startup name] (YC [(W)inter or (S)ummer batch][Year of funding])